 - [X]in is the concentration of the ionic species X in the intracellular fluid.
 Note that the concentration unit must match that of [X]out.
 Typically, but not always, the concentrations are noted in mM.

-- The Nernst equation can be derived based on simple thermodynamic principles (see Derivation of the Nernst Equation).
+- The Nernst equation can be derived based on simple thermodynamic principles (see lecture notes on the Resting Membrane Potential and Derivation of the Nernst Equation).

 Constant terms in the Nernst equation